Requirements and Policies

 *Students who transferred to Clark before the fall 2011 semester must maintain a GPA of 3.25 to be eligible for a partial tuition scholarship (See Policies for details).

-- Students must complete and submit the Application to the Accelerated B.A./Master's Degree Program: Part 1 by April 1 of their junior year or November 1 of the third semester prior to the final two semesters of their senior year.
+- Students must complete and submit the Application to the Accelerated B.A./Master's Degree Program by May 1 of their junior year or November 1 of the third semester prior to the final two semesters of their senior year.

 - Students who are dismissed, suspended or expelled from the University lose their eligibility in the program.

 - Sophomore/junior and senior year GPAs are calculated on the basis of courses taken at Clark during the fall and spring semesters only.
 Transfer, summer courses, and COPACE courses taken during the summer are not included.

 - Students must complete 8 semesters of full-time study at Clark within 5 years of initial entry to be eligible for full tuition remission.
 The additional year is to enable students to take one or two semesters' leave of absence for any reason except required withdrawal or suspension (for academic or non-academic reasons).
 These need not be consecutive semesters.
 Transfer students do not have the same privilege of taking a leave of absence.